GoogleCloudPlatform/community/tutorials/bigtable-spark.md

 ## Running on Dataproc

-If you'd like to run the Wordcount example on Dataproc, GCP's fully managed and highly scalable service for running Apache Spark, see part two of this tutorial: [Running a Cloud Bigtable Spark job on Dataproc]().
+If you'd like to run the Wordcount example on Dataproc, GCP's fully managed and highly scalable service for running Apache Spark, see part two of this tutorial: [Running a Cloud Bigtable Spark job on Dataproc](https://cloud.google.com/community/tutorials/bigtable-spark-dataproc).
 It continues with the same table and instance, so don't clean them up if you want to continue.

 ## Cleaning up

+If you're not continuing to [run on Dataproc](https://cloud.google.com/community/tutorials/bigtable-spark-dataproc), clean up your resources.

 If you created a new instance to try this out, delete it.